 FSCA or the Financial Services Conduct Authority, has put the forex trading returns of various unscrupulous individuals in the limelight.
 They have put the public on notice to be cautious when dealing with these charlatans.

 With so many forex trading cons emerging daily, the FSCA warned that there are con artists who pretend to be forex traders.
 They have also released details about two con men who are currently being prosecuted as they pretended to be forex traders.

 The regulators’ first move was on Prophet Moral Monareng and Money Moves Forex.
-They warned the public not to have any financial dealings with these two “so called” forex trading companies.
+They warned forex trading beginners not to have any financial dealings with these two “so called” forex brokers.
 Prophet Moral and Money Moves used social media to advertise their forex services.
 They have also illegally used the fsp (financial services provider) number 48809, belonging to Lebone Risk Solutions.